frostedshore3/frostedshore3/README.md

-making non opensource menus opensource
+making non opensource menus opensource (only rats and skids btw)